sdilts/cl-bindgen/README.md

 names so that they follow lisp naming conventions.
 Each mangler class provides one or more tranformations to a symbol.
 For example, the `UnderscoreMangler` converts underscores (`_`) into dashes (`-`).
-A series of manglers are applied to each C name to translate it into an lisp symbol in the order they appear in the mangler list.
+A series of manglers are applied to each C name to make it follow lisp naming conventions.

 To maximize customization, a list of manglers is associated with each type of name that can be converted.
 Enums, variable names, typedefs,